stefanoborini/book-the-software-company/01-the-software-company.md

 9. Do you have a technical lead and a project manager?

 Conflicts arise from poor management.

-10. Do you ask relevant questions at the interview?

-I lost count of how many times I've been asked to traverse a tree depth first at a job interview.
-The problem I have with this kind of question is that they are irrelevant.
-I have 10 years of experience in scientific coding, and never in my own career I had to traverse a tree depth first.
-If I have to, I use networkx.
-No job position for a senior level coding requires you to be able to traverse a tree depth first.

-What is then, a relevant question for a job interview?
-There's only one.
-"Show me and explain me some code you wrote, and eventually add a small feature for me during the interview".

-11. Is the team involved in the interview process?

-Any hired person must mix well with the rest of the team.
-If management is excluding the team from the decision process, it is disregarding the most valuable contribute in selecting the candidate, or asking the important questions considering the state of the current codebase.
-Does management know we desperately need someone that is a wizard at gdb, because we are plagued by low level crashes since a year?
-Will they keep that as a checkmark during the interview process?

 12. Do you keep up with technology?